Thursday, June 19, 2025

 Fourth, the Majesterial Protestants view themselves more aligned with the Radical evangelicals, even if they wished the Radicals to be more Traditional.
 They can't go back to the Roman Catholics whose Majesterium they have rejected.
 It just will not happen, so they are withering.

 But the New Testament itself gives the clue to solve this puzzle: "knowing this first, that no prophecy of Scripture is of private interpretation, just as no prophecy ever came by the will of man: but holy men of God spoke, being moved by the Holy Spirit" (2 Peter 1:20-21).
 "Holy men of God," in other words, the Saints of the Church.
-Notice the words "just as" – they indicate a connection between the previous phrase and the next phrase: in the same way that holy men of God were moved by the Holy Spirit to write the Old Testament Scriptures, so also now it takes holy men of God to interpret the Bible for us, not a private interpretation by any Tom, Dick, or Harry who might or might not have even a two-year Bible School education.
+Notice the words "just as" – they indicate a connection between the previous phrase and the next phrase: in the same way that holy men of God were moved by the Holy Spirit to write the Old Testament Scriptures, so also now it takes holy men of God - the saints - to interpret the Bible for us, not a private interpretation by any Tom, Dick, or Harry who might or might not have even a two-year Bible School education.

 So if there is just one true Church, what about the moral and ethical problems in it?
 And what about all the post-Reformation denominations?
 We must acknowledge that the Church, like the denominations, is populated by human beings who retain the sin-stained fallen nature.
 It is not yet the "glorious church without spot or wrinkle" (Ephesians 5:27), but will be.
 The truth will come out, and evil will be expunged.
 So we must distinguish between doctrine and practice: the Church's doctrines that have been decided by Councils of saintly bishops of the Church over the centuries, including doctrines of the Trinity, the Incarnation of God in Christ, His rising from the dead, the Creed followed by the formation of the New Testament canon, etc., and on the other hand the errors of sinful and sometimes heretical humans.